High-performance deep spiking neural networks with 0.3 spikes per neuron: Setting and the threshold

 Note that Eq. (\ref{eq:tilde_theta_2}) defines the base threshold for $t>t_{\rm min}^{(n)}$.
 Since for $t<t_{\rm min}^{(n)} $ the membrane potential trajectories could transiently take a value above $\Tilde{\vartheta}_i^{(n)}$, we formally set the threshold for $t<t_{\rm min}^{(n)} $ to a large value (e.g., $100 \cdot \Tilde{\vartheta}_i^{(n)}$) so as to make spiking impossible \cite{stanojevic2022}.

-For the linear mapping between SNNs and ReLU networks (which is the one chosen to avoid the vanishing-gradient problem) the actual slope factor takes a value $B_i^{(n)}=B_0=1$ and this is also the choice for our simulations, i.e., we set $\alpha_i^{(n)} = 1 - \sum_k W_{ik}^{(n)}$.
+For the identity mapping between TTFS-network and ReLU-network, which is the one chosen to avoid the vanishing-gradient problem, the actual slope factor takes a value $B_i^{(n)}=B_0=1$.
 In the context of this mapping, we note that $V_i^{(n)}(t)$ at time $t_\mathrm{min}^{(n)}$ has the same value as the activation variable of neuron $i$ in layer $n$ of the equivalent ReLU network, see Eqs. \eqref{eq:potential} and \eqref{eq:general_mapping}.
-Therefore the interval $[t_{\rm min}^{(n)}, t_{\rm max}^{(n)}$] is large enough to encode all outputs of layer $n$ in the ReLU network at initialization (with bias parameter initialized at zero).
+Therefore the interval $[t_{\rm min}^{(n)}, t_{\rm max}^{(n)})$ is large enough to encode all outputs of layer $n$ in the ReLU-network at initialization (with bias parameter initialized at zero).